ISO 9001 2015 Requirements (Part 1)June 11, 2019 2023-03-28 4:10

-ISO 9001 has always implied the concept of risk by requiring an organisation to manage its business, as well as plan and implement its processes to prevent unsolicited results.
+ISO 9001 has always implied the concept of risk by requiring an organization to manage its business, as well as plan and implement its processes to prevent unsolicited results.

-Managing risk depends on an organisation’s business context.
+Managing risk depends on an organization’s business context.
 Organizations typically do this by focusing on planning and controlling processes that have the largest effect on the quality of products and services.

-The use of the phrase risk-based thinking intends to make it clear that formal risk assessment and risk-management methodologies are not necessary for all organisations and business situations.
+The use of the phrase risk-based thinking intends to make it clear that formal risk assessment and risk-management methodologies are not necessary for all organizations and business situations.

 These are only some of the changes found in the ISO 9001:2015 QMS standard.

-There are still other aspects your organisation must understand, especially process approach, organizational knowledge, timeframe for compliance, and auditors.
+There are still other aspects your organization must understand, especially the process approach, organizational knowledge, timeframe for compliance, and auditors.
 All of these will be answered in the next article.